-Under the PSD2 legislation, consumers cannot filter or restrict data.
-Even if they want to, or if a service provider indicates in advance that they do not need all the data.
-But even if you do not give permission to share, your data can 'leak out' if another person does have permission.
-With the Don't-PSD2-me register, payment details of organisations and consumers can be filtered out of the data.
+Under the PSD2 legislation, consumers cannot filter or limit data.
+Not even if they want to, or if a service provider indicates in advance that it does not need all the data.
+But even if you do not give permission to share, your data can still be 'leaked' if another person does have permission.
+The PSD2-me-nots register makes it possible to filter the payment details of organisations and consumers from the data.
+For this we have a API developed.

 Account numbers with which payments are made to or from persons are personal data.
 The Don't-PSD2-me register provides a tool for providers to comply with legal requirements and consumers get better privacy protection.
 We focus on two types of account